AIAS and CEH Reading Group: Abetting Everyday Harms

 The material for this Friday 12 January session can be accesed through the links below:

 Rosiek, J. L., Snyder, J., & Pratt, S. L. ‘The New Materialisms and Indigenous Theories of Non-Human Agency: Making the Case for Respectful Anti-Colonial Engagement’.
 Qualitative Inquiry, 26(3-4), 331-346.
 (AU library link for Rosiek)

 - Friday 12 January 2024, 12:15 - 13:45

-Aarhus Institute of Advanced Studies (AIAS), room 301; except for the first session: please meet at the entrance of AIAS and we will go together to the third floor informal meeting space.
+Aarhus Institute of Advanced Studies (AIAS), building 1630 room 301; please meet at the entrance of AIAS and we will go together to the third floor informal meeting space.